JonnyDavison/daily_sales/README.md

 ### User Expectations
 - Able to quickly understand what the app is for
 - Provide additional information directing the user
-- Iteractions have feedback
+- Interactions have feedback
-- Provide format instructions to assit in gathering the correct data
+- Provide format instructions to assist in gathering the correct data
 - No logic errors

 ### User Stories